ShuraChow/add-color-for-python-print/README.md

 #ColorPrint

-some simple functions to add color for python outpu
+some simple functions to add color for python output

 ##Usage Example